txtmus/abc2svg documentation - %%MIDI commands

 This command is compatible with abcMIDI.

-When playing with the HTML5 audio API (thanks to a SF2 font), only three controllers are handled:
+When playing with the HTML5 audio API (thanks to a SF2 font), only these controllers are handled:

 Note: The bank 256 is the percussion bank.